dyvenia/viadot/docs/user_guide/creating_a_source.md

 # Creating a source connector

-Let's assume that your goal is to create a connector that retrieves data from a PostgresSQL database.

 The first thing you need to do is create a class that inherits from the `SQL` class.
 You should also specify a [pydantic](https://medium.com/mlearning-ai/improve-your-data-models-with-pydantic-f9f10ca66f26) model for the source's credentials:

 ```python